 - Write about your feelings in a journal, letter, email, blog…

-- Ask people to pray for you.
+- Ask people to pray for you and find a spiritual coach.

 - Do things you enjoy: have a bath, go for a walk.